felgru/dune-dpg/doc/experiments.md

     $FINAL_ACCURACY $GAMMA $MAX_OUTER_ITERATIONS $GRID_RESOLUTION
 ```

-This creates a subdirectory that is named after the current date and
+This creates the directory $OUTPUTDIR if it doesn't exist yet and
-time in $OUTPUTDIR and stores all output there.
+stores all output there.

 The output consists of: